pluralsight/guides/draft/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 # Conclusion

-You got an overview of how to test with Selenium and Sauce Labs.
+You got an overview of how to test with Selenium and Sauce Labs and you should be able to start programming your own tests.

 Here's a summary of the best practices described in this tutorial:
 - Know the structure of the page you're going to test.
 - Use the scripts generated by Selenium IDE (or any other Record/Playback tool) as a starting point.
 - Don't Use Brittle Locators in Your Tests.
 Preferably, use IDs and relative paths.